qial/qvisuals/notes.md

 Each circle has a movement related to the BpmPulseSequencer.

+Need a way to nest effects.

+Define a list of circles, amount is 10.
+Starting size is 600, each circle drops 60 in size.

+Define a Movement.
+Each circle uses the sequencer (which in this case is set to 0->1 as opposed to -1->1) to move (in this case, radius shrinks) by up to 30.

+Separately, we can define fading effects on the smallest and largest circles.
+This would emulate PulseCircle2's effects.

+Movement needs to be both changes in color/shading/etc and size changes due to a sequencer.
+All movement should be based on a sequencer to coordinate it.

 #### Effect saving language

 Need a language for saving effects and their parameters.
 It has to work for